Mother Riley Meets the Vampire

-Mother Riley Meets the Vampire (also known as Vampire Over London and My Son, the Vampire) is a 1952 British horror comedy film directed by John Gilling, starring Arthur Lucan and Bela Lugosi.
-It was filmed at Nettlefold Studios.
+Mother Riley Meets the Vampire (also known as Vampire Over London and My Son, the Vampire) is a 1952 British horror comedy film directed by John Gilling, starring Arthur Lucan and Bela Lugosi, with Dora Bryan.
+It was written by Val Valentine and Richard Gordon and filmed at Nettlefold Studios.

 This was the final film of the Old Mother Riley film series, and did not feature Lucan's wife and business partner Kitty McShane, from whom he had separated in 1951.
-The film was later released in the U.S. in 1963 as My Son, the Vampire.

-A self-described vampire wants to build an army of robots to fulfill his goal of world domination.
-His only functional robot is accidentally shipped to Mother Riley.
-The vampire proceeds to kidnap Mother Riley.

 Plot

+Several young women are missing, and the newspapers offer sensational headlines: "Is It the Vampire?"

-Von Housen seeks world domination from his headquarters in London with an army of 50,000 radar-controlled robots that are powered by uranium.
-He believes himself to be a vampire and has several young women abducted, most recently Julia Loretti, who has a map to a uranium mine that he needs for his robot army.
+Prof. Von Housen, who believes himself to be a vampire, seeks world domination from his headquarters in London.
+His master plan has him commanding an army of 50,000 radar-controlled robots that are powered by uranium.
+Unfortunately he only has one robot, and he doesn't even have that because it's arriving by freight from a European agent.
+Von Housen's latest kidnap victim is Julia Loretti, who has a map to a uranium mine that he needs for his robot army.

-At the moment, Von Housen only has one functional robot which is supposed to be shipped to him but, through a mistake, is shipped to Old Mother Riley's store instead, with Mother Riley's package sent to Von Housen.
-Seeing Mother Riley's address in the label, Von Housen sends his robot to abduct Mother Riley and take her to his headquarters.
+Mother Riley, a struggling shopkeeper, receives word that she has inherited her late uncle's effects.
+A shipping error sends Mrs. Riley's package to Von Housen, while the robot is sent to Mrs. Riley.
+Von Housen activates the robot by remote control, and orders it to abduct Mother Riley and take her to his headquarters.

+Mrs. Riley is delighted by Von Housen's persuasive entreaties -- he is fascinated by her blood type, and he promises to feed her steak and liver "with the blood oozing out of it."
+She agrees to be his live-in servant, but her contentment turns to terror when she observes all the ominous activity in the Von Housen household.
+She frees the captive Julia and sends chambermaid Tilly to the police.
+When Von Housen and his staff decamp to a steamship, Mrs. Riley grimly trails them to the pier by whatever means are available.
+Von Housen's gang is arrested, and Mrs. Riley goes overboard into the sea, where she is thrown a life belt.